Active Ambassadors

 null

-Dave’s solo career took off with his album “Music On A Mission” which debuted at #6 on the iTunes rock charts.
-Since then he’s charted numerous singles including “Last Call” a tribute to fallen Police, and his music videos have been viewed millions of times.
-Dave’s 2021 album, “Too Far Gone” released at #1 on the Itunes charts with the help of his dedicated supporters and garnered this God Fearing, Freedom Loving, Flag Waving Patriot national attention!
+Bray’s solo career took off with his album “Music On A Mission,” which debuted at #6 on the iTunes rock charts.
+Since then he’s charted numerous singles including “Last Call,” a tribute to fallen police, and his music videos have been viewed millions of times.
+Bray’s 2021 album, “Too Far Gone,” released at #1 on the iTunes charts with the help of his dedicated supporters and garnered mass attention from God-fearing, freedom-loving, flag-waving patriots nationwide.

 Dave Bray USA is available as a solo acoustic act or as a full rock/country band.